Crockpot Rotel Dip

 tostito chops, velveeta, 2 cans of rotel, package of ground beef and seasonings in front of slow cooker

-How to make Rotel Dip:
+How to make Rotel Dip in the Crockpot

 spoon in rotel dip in slow cooker